 OLED panels are extremely thin and require no backlight.
 As such, OLED TV’s tend to be lighter in weight than QLED TVs and thinner.
 They also require less power, making them more efficient.

 As you’ve probably ascertained by now, LG makes OLED TV panels, but other manufacturers take those panels and put them in their televisions.
 As a result, different OLED TVs have vastly different operating systems and features, so we can’t really comment on accessibility or usability without going one-by-one.

 However, we can say without a shadow of a doubt that Samsung has made its TVs — including, of course, the QLED family — quite simple to set up and use.
 So long as you’ve got Samsung’s SmartThings app, newer models will automatically draw information from your smartphone, allowing them to download all your streaming apps and log you in with a single tap (they’ll do the same for Wi-Fi).

-That’s not all — Samsung’s gapless mount system and Invisible One Connect box mean mounting a QLED and hiding cables is shockingly simple.
+That’s not all — Samsung’s gapless mount system and Invisible One Connect box make mounting a QLED and hiding cables shockingly simple.
 Samsung’s Tizen OS is snappy and easy to manage, too.

-Once upon a time, this category would be handily won by QLED TVs, but OLED TVs have come down in price, and since we’re talking all-premium here, comparable QLED TVs cost about the same.
+Once upon a time, this category would be handily won by QLED TVs, but OLED TVs have come down in price, and since we’re talking all-premium here, comparable QLED TVs cost about the same (or more).
 The price category simply isn’t a consideration in this particular fight.

 When pitting QLED vs. OLED in terms of picture quality, OLED comes out on top, even though the latter technology represents a significant advancement over the LED TVs of old.
 OLED is lighter, thinner, uses less energy, offers the best viewing angle, and, though still a little more expensive, has come down in price considerably.